Solar Cycle Observations: Sunspot Number

 \section{Sunspot Number}

-The sunspot number (SN) is a synthetic (not physical) quantitative index of solar activity which is historically widely used because of its simplicity and long (more than 400 years) available dataset.
+The sunspot number (SN) is a synthetic (not physical) quantitative index of solar activity, which is historically widely used because of its simplicity and long (more than 400 years) available dataset.
 The SN is not equal to the \textit{number of sunspots} (denoted as $s$ below) but includes also the weighted number of sunspot groups $g$, using the formula introduced by Rudolf Wolf in the middle of the 19th century:

-where $k$ is a scaling factor reducing the data quality (related, e.g., to the quality of the used instrumentation) of individual observers to that of the reference one (usually Rudolf Wolf or Alfred Wolfer are considered as the reference observers).
-A single spot on the Sun forms also one sunspot group leading thus to SN=11.
+where $k$ is a scaling factor reducing the data quality (related, e.g., to the quality of the instrumentation used) of individual observers to that of the reference one (usually Rudolf Wolf or Alfred Wolfer are considered as the reference observers).
+A single spot on the Sun ($s=1$) is counted as a single sunspot group leading thus to SN=11.
 The classical Wolf's method uses observations of only one, so-called primary observer for each day.
 If the primary observer's data was not available for a day, secondary, tertiary, etc. observers were used, but always only one per day \citep[see][]{waldmeier61}.
 This makes the SN series easy to calculate but leaves no way to verify it nor to estimate its uncertainty.
 This forms the so-called \textit{Wolf} or Z\"urich SN series (WSN or $Z$).
-The WSN was continuously produced by Z\"urich Observatory using roughly nearly the same, with minor modifications, techniques.
+The WSN was continuously produced by Z\"urich Observatory using roughly nearly the same, reproducible, techniques.
 The main shortcoming of the WSN is that it is not transparent and cannot be presently revisited, corrected or verified, since only the final product has been published while raw data were hand-written in log books.
 These old log books are being digitized now making it potentially possible to revise the WSN in the future \citep{friedli20}.

 The production of the SN series was was ceased in the 1980s in Z\"urich and smoothly transmitted to Brussels (Sunspot Index and Long-term Solar Observations project, SILSO -- \url{http://sidc.be/silso}), where it is continued in the form of the International Sunspot Number, ISN \citep{clette07}.
 SILSO continues using the same formula (Eq.~\ref{Eq:WSN}) for ISN but changed the methodology so that not only a single primary observer's data, but a weighted sum of all available data are used for each day.